John Vanbiesbrouck: New York Rangers

 Vanbiesbrouck began the 1989–90 season as the Rangers' starting goaltender, but after the Rangers struggled in early January, he began to share the duties with the recently called-up Mike Richter.
 During the playoffs, head coach Roger Neilson employed a rotation system between the two goaltenders.
 The Rangers won their first round match-up against the New York Islanders, but lost to the Washington Capitals in the second round.
 For his part, Vanbiesbrouck posted a 2–3 record with a 3.02 GAA and a .902 save percentage.

 The following season, the two goaltenders formed the best duo in the NHL.
 The duo remained together even after Vanbiesbrouck had a chance to leave via free agency in 1992.
 A new collective bargaining agreement established him as a group 2 free agent, allowing the Rangers to match any offer from another team or to claim draft choices as compensation if he were to sign with another team.
 After not receiving much interest from other clubs, Vanbiesbrouck re-signed with the Rangers, signing a two-year deal with an option for the third averaging $1 million per season.
 At the end of the 1992–93 season, the decision was made to trade Vanbiesbrouck.
 With the upcoming expansion draft, the Rangers would only be able to protect one goaltender.
-Faced with the prospect of losing one of their two goaltenders, the Rangers traded the "equally talented" but older Vanbiesbrouck to the Vancouver Canucks in exchange for future considerations (ultimately, Doug Lidster).
+Faced with the prospect of losing one of their two goaltenders, the Rangers decided to protect Richter and traded the "equally talented" but older Vanbiesbrouck to the Vancouver Canucks in exchange for future considerations (ultimately, Doug Lidster).